Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   </tr>
 </table>

 The higher Link Rating Monsters are quite unique, acting as terrifying lone aces.
 [Quadrangle](#Monsters) is a prime option for the first turn if little is accessible – either through link climbing or [Function](#Xyz-Monsters) – with stellar protection against Monsters and a slew of powerful effects.
-[Hexangle](#Monsters) takes this even further, with immunity from xenotive activyzen effects, and an ability to steal opponent’s Monsters which can quickly snowball if undealt with.
+[Hexangle](#Monsters) takes this even further, with immunity from xenotive activated effects, and an ability to steal opponent’s Monsters which can quickly snowball if undealt with.
 However, its immunity and ATK are volative, and so it requires careful planning and execution to keep protected.

 <table>
   <tr>